toptal/granite/docs/tutorial.md

 end
 ```

-We can define some validations to not allow try to save without specify a
+We can define some validations to not allow saving without specifying a title:
-title:

 ```ruby
 # apq/actions/ba/book/create.rb